 The most expensive option would be the badger brush.
 Next up is the boar brush and the cheapest would be synthetic brushes.

 The badger brush has four different grades – the highest and the most expensive are the silvertip badger brushes.

 If you check out prices in Amazon they would cost roughly between the high fifties to a hundred plus dollars.

 Shaving cream / soaps and after shave products

-Aftershave products is another must have because it provides that layer of protection and moisture that the skin needs after getting beat up by a blade.
+Aftershave products is another must have because it provides a layer of protection and moisture that the skin needs post shave.